-He self-describes himself as a futurist, and believes that biotechnology is laying the basis of the next technological revolution with the tremendous potential to impact not just medicine, but every aspect of our lives – similar to revolutions in agriculture, the automobile, and the internet.
+He self-describes himself as a futurist, and believes that biotechnology is laying the basis of the next technological revolution with the tremendous potential to impact not just medicine, but every aspect of our lives.
 Michael is also a firm believer in individuality and self-choice, and is encouraged by increasing public appreciation that aspects of identity may not match outward appearance.
 The coincident timing of these technological and social trends should make for a fun, interesting future.
-And, he thinks it would be totally awesome to have a tail.
+And, he thinks it would be totally awesome to have a tail.*

 BSc, Biochemistry, University of Southampton (2016)

 Daniel completed a degree at the University of Southampton, in Biochemistry.
 His dissertation on developing software systems to handle alternative initiation codon prediction and detection, led to follow-up publication in BioCoder.
 In 2017, Daniel expanded on the details of this project and linked ideas with his team, established an open source repository on his company website and wrote up defensive publications for his systems designs.
 He has also worked with BioCoder Dojo and Forma Nexus to present DNA separation techniques to a young audience in Cork, Ireland.

 He has written several whitepapers and other articles describing aims, methods and construction of gene editing software, hardware and wetware systems as lead-author.
 His work as founder and CEO of Vulpine Designs Ltd continues to expand on these articles.